UnexpectedMaker/wopr/README.md

 [![video](http://3sprockets.com.au/um/projects/wopr/video_thumbnail.jpg)](https://youtu.be/dfT-OtWHfys)

-# Arduino code - New version - Now with more W.O.P.R.!
+# Arduino code - New V2 version - Now with more W.O.P.R.!

-This repository has the final code for your W.O.P.R. kit.
-It's written specifically for an ESP32, though not specifically for the TinyPICO, but the kit is designed to have a TinyPICO and Audio Shield plug directly into it.
+This repository has the latest code for your W.O.P.R. kit.
+It's written specifically for an ESP32, though not specifically for the TinyPICO / TinyS2 / TinyS3 but the kit is designed to have a TinyPICO / TinyS2 / TinyS3 and TinyPICO Analog Audio Shield plugged directly into it.

 To flash the code onto your board, you'll need to have the Arduino IDE installed and the ESP32 board files installed from the Arduino Board Manager.

-This updated version includes:
+# Latest V2 Version includes:

+- Added new system to automatically obtain and set your GMT time offset (big thanks to Larry Bank - https://github.com/bitbank2)
+- Added the ability to get the approximate number of seconds until Xmas and display
+- Added a new `DisplayText_Scroll(txt, delay)` function to scroll long text on the display
+- Added new 24 Hour time display mode to settings
+- Removed the DST setting as it's no longer needed
+- Added the ability to re-download the GMT time offset from settings menu
+- Plus all the goodies in V1 below!

+# Latest Original (V1) Version includes:

 - New persistent user settings mode
 - All menus are now ENUMS so it's easier to follow the code